silverhack/monkey365/docs/exporting/export-html.md

       }
 }
 ```
-The above example will result in the data being rendered in a single table formatted as normal table, and a modal button in last column.
+The above example will result in the data being rendered in a single table formatted as default table, and a modal button in last column.

 ![](../assets/images/modalButton.png)

-**Note** This feature is only supported in tables formatted as a ```Normal``` table.
+**Note** This feature is only supported in tables formatted as a ```default``` table.

 <!--